- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 Establishing Liability

-Clearly defining who is responsible for your child’s birth injury, whether an individual medical professional, hospital, or other staff, and demonstrating how their negligence directly led to the injury.
+Clearly defining who is responsible for your child’s injury, whether an individual medical professional, hospital, or other staff, and demonstrating how their negligence directly led to the injury.

 Negotiating with Insurance Companies